Hook Story Offer - Formula

 Landing page - edit with Elementor

-5. Below, you may keep the checkout form, or you may use a custom snippet to keep a button that can be clicked to view the checkout step.
+5. Below, you can keep the checkout form, or you can use a custom snippet to keep a button that can be clicked to view the checkout step.

 Sales page with Hook Story Offer